Omar-p/learning-notes/aws/aws.md

 - configurations:
   - ip
     - v4 only
-    - dualstack
+    - dualstack (ipv4&v6)
   - pick AZs which the LB will use
     - specifically u pick subnets within those AZs.
-      - LB put a node in each subnet.
+      - LB put a node or more in each subnet, from each AZ select only one subnet.
     - ![elb-architecture](images/elb/elb-architecture.png)
   - internet facing or internal
     - internal LB can only be accessed from within the VPC.